kiali/kiali/kiali_api.md

 ### <span id="aggregation"></span> Aggregation

-> Aggregation is the model representing label's allowed aggregation, transformed from aggregation in MonitoringDashboard k8s resource
+> Aggregation is the model representing label's allowed aggregation, transformed from aggregation in MonitoringDashboard config resource